Wait a second!

 While the words socialism and communism are used interchangeably there are differences.
 One of the main differences is that socialism still allows for some democracy while communism eliminates it entirely.
 Socialism is based on theory that everything should be distributed evenly throughout a society.
 In order to achieve this idea the government has to have a control of the economy, so they take control of the large companies that change the economy the quickest.
 Communism is based on the philosophy of socialism.
 It is categorized as a centrally planned government with the government having full control of the economic and political powers.
 Communism is known as an authoritarian government.
 Centrally planned governments allow for very little competition if any at all.
 What competition they do allow is simply to boost the economy and to give the people the illusion of choice.
 In the Soviet Union there was no competition at all because the government controlled what was being produced and for how much it was being sold for.
 The government also controlled how much all the workers made.
 If they reached the quota that the government asked for they kept their jobs and had a steady flow of income and if they went over their quota it was more profit for the government and nothing extra for the workers.
 This philosophy led to workers just doing the bare minimum because why

-The article gives an overview of communism itself and its background throughout history.
-The article states that communism is a higher form of socialism and the ideas Karl Marx laid down to create a classless society through the use of communism.
-The article has excerpts about how Marx identified two phases of communism and how communism would eventually overthrow capitalism.
-The article reviews his two phases one of which describes how the working class would control society and the government; the other being Marx’s idea of, “From each according to his ability, to each according to his needs.”
+The article "Communism" in the Britannica Online Academic Edition (2015) provides an overview of communism and its historical background.
+According to the article, communism is a higher form of socialism that aims to create a classless society, based on the ideas of Karl Marx.
+The article includes excerpts from Marx's writings, which describe his two phases of communism and how communism would eventually overthrow capitalism.
+The first phase involves the working class controlling society and the government, while the second phase is based on the principle of "From each according to his ability, to each according to his needs."

 Although pure capitalism and pure socialism don’t exist in the real world, those two economic systems are on complete opposite sides of the spectrum.
 The basic philosophy of capitalism is that capital is owned, operated, and traded for generating profits for private owners or shareholders.
 There’s a particular emphasis put on individual profit rather than society as a whole; socialism is essentially the opposite.
 According to socialism, each person must contribute something to society according to their ability, and profit is distributed among the society or workforce to complement individual wages/salaries.